 The Cherokee County Water & Sewerage Authority continues to experience growth in its customer base.
-Current trends indicate that this growth will continue throughout the county, thereby requiring additional wastewater treatment capacity.
-To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex in September 2018.
+Current trends indicate that this growth will continue throughout the county, thereby requiring additional wastewater treatment capacity and other upgrades or expansions.

+To satisfy present and future wastewater treatment needs, the Authority completed the Riverbend Wastewater Treatment Complex in September 2018 and continues towards completion of the Fitzgerald Creek Wastewater Treatment Facility expansion to 11.75 MGD.

-The Riverbend Complex includes a 4.5 MGD fresh water withdrawal permit that has been converted from an Industrial permit to a 4.5 MGD potable water withdrawal permit.
+The Riverbend Environmental Complex includes a 4.5 MGD fresh water withdrawal permit that has been converted from an Industrial permit to a 4.5 MGD potable water withdrawal permit.
 The Authority completed the raw water intake and pump station in June 2016.
-The intake is located approximately one mile downstream from the Authority's other two raw water intakes on the Etowah River.
-The improvements included an upgrade to the pumping station in order to tie the raw water delivery pipeline into the Authority's existing water treatment plant and will provide an additional 4.5 MGD of raw water capacity.
+The intake is located approximately 2,600 feet downstream from the Authority's other two raw water intakes on the Etowah River.
+The improvements included an upgrade to the pumping station in order to tie the raw water delivery pipeline into the Authority's existing pre-settling reservoir and will provide an additional 4.5 MGD of raw water capacity.
+Currently, the Authority plans to upgrade the raw water intake screens at Riverbend with a completion date of 2024.

-In addition to the Riverbend Wastewater Treatment facility completion, the Authority's capital improvement's program has several initiatives for the wastewater treatment facilities, the collection system, distribution system and water treatment facilities.
+In addition to the Riverbend Wastewater Treatment facility and Environmental Complex completion and upgrade of the raw water intake, the Authority's capital improvement's program has several initiatives for the wastewater treatment facilities, the collection system, distribution system and water treatment facilities.

 Specifically, the Authority is pursuing the expansion of up to 11.75 MGD at the Fitzgerald Creek Wastewater Treatment facility.
 The capital improvement program for the Authority includes this expansion and is currently in the construction phase with an expected completion date of fiscal year 2025.
-In addition to the expansion at Fitzgerald Creek, the Rose Creek facility continues to phase 3 of its odor control upgrades and is planned to begin the process of a UV disinfection system at the facility.
+In addition to the expansion at Fitzgerald Creek, the Rose Creek facility continues to phase 3 of its odor control upgrades and is in the process of a UV disinfection system at the facility.
+Also, the CCWSA plans to begin engineering and construction on a sludge drying facility with a completion date of both construction and engineering by 2026.

-The Authority's capital improvement program includes additional initiatives beginning in 2021 including Etowah River Water Treatment Plant asset replacements of the plate settlers in multiple phases.
+The Authority's capital improvement program includes additional initiatives beginning in 2022-2023 including Etowah River Water Treatment Plant asset replacements of the plate settlers in multiple phases, a raw water expansion feasibility study and a high service redundancy pumping project.

-The distribution system includes initiatives involving major road and highway relocations, line extensions and improvements.
-Expansions of the construction complex were completed in 2021.
+The distribution system includes initiatives involving major road and highway relocations, line extensions, and improvements.
+Expansions of the construction complex was completed in 2021.
+Currently, the Authority is in the design phase of a new administrative office complex with a potential completion date of 2025.